jw840007025/jw840007025.github.io/README.md

 I used [Optimizilla](https://www.optimizilla.com) to compress my images.

-## Fixed Render-Blocking CSS and JS
+## Fix Render-Blocking CSS and JS

 There were multiple CSS files, so I decided to delete them since they were relatively small and incline CSS.
 Two Javascript files were made async.

 ## Optimize JS

 I optimized the for loop in the updatePositions function and reduced the number of pizzas.
+I also optimized the for loop in changePizzaSizes.
+To reduce the number of calculations during every iteration, I simply stored values outside of the loop.
+Another time saving practice includes changing querySelectorAll() and querySelector() to getElementsByClassName() and getEleementsByClassId().

+## Number of Pizzas

+The number of pizzas were reduced, because 200 pizzas were not needed.

 ----------------------------------------------------------------------------------------------------------------------------------------